Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-10.png"/>

-The green rectangle on the left is a chance display.
+The green rectangle on the left is a "chance display".
-It's showing information about the input state.
-Each horizontal spike represents the weight assigned to one of the classical states.
+It's showing, for each classical state from 0000000 to 1111111, the probability that measuring the superposition would return that state.
-You can tell the state is periodic because the spikes are evenly spaced.
+You can tell the input state is periodic because the spikes in the chance display (corresponding to states with non-zero weights) are evenly spaced and all the same size.

 The white box in the middle that says $\text{QFT}^\dagger$ is the (inverse) quantum Fourier transform operation.
 It switches the input state into its own frequency domain.
-I'm not going to go into exactly how the QFT is implemented.
+I'm not going to get into exactly how the QFT is implemented under the hood.
 For the purposes of this post, all that matters is that it can be done.
 If you want more information, see [the Wikipedia article](https://en.wikipedia.org/wiki/Quantum_Fourier_transform).

-The green rectangle on the right is showing a view of the output state.
+The green rectangle on the right is a chance display showing the probabilities of getting various outcomes when measuring the output state.
 It has ten evenly-spaced peaks.
 Why ten?
 Because the number of frequency peaks is behaving just like it did with the periodic blip songs.